-Redesigned for the previous model year, the latest Mazda5 features Mazda's polarizing grinning grille along with unusual, swoopy surface detailing that helps dress up the flanks.
-Inside, there's a revised interior with a simple dashboard, intuitive controls and oversized instruments that signal this minivan isn't just about people carrying.
+Outside, the Mazda5 features Mazda's polarizing grinning grille along with unusual, swoopy surface detailing that spices up the flanks.
+Happily, things are much more conventional inside, with a simple dashboard adorned by user-friendly controls and oversized, driver-focused instrumentation.

 Those looking for extra convenience can opt for a five-speed automatic transmission.
-Fuel economy is rated at 21/28 city/highway mpg for the stick, while subtle revisions for the latest model year help the auto pick up a single mpg in the city cycle for a 22/28 mpg ratings.
+Fuel economy is rated at 21/28 city/highway mpg for the stick, while auto is good for 22/28 mpg.

 Trim Level Breakdown

 Three trim packages are available, beginning with the entry-level Sport configuration.
-It includes alloy wheels, air conditioning, power accessories, cruise control and a six-speaker CD player.
+It includes automatic climate control, full power accessories, cruise control, a six-speaker AM/FM/CD player with USB and AUX inputs, keyless entry and 16-inch alloy wheels.

 The Touring trim level adds a five-speed automatic transmission, 17-inch alloy wheels, a body kit, Bluetooth, leather-wrapped steering wheel and a trip computer.
 A moonroof, a six-CD changer Sirius satellite radio are available as options for this trim.